-Join Gerry O'Brien for an in-depth discussion in this video Exploring polymorphism, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Exploring polymorphism, part of Learning C#.

 Our third pillar of object oriented programming is known as polymorphism.…The term polymorphism essentially means many states or many forms…and to get an idea of how that functions within…our programming environment for the applications that we create, we'll…continue to look at the Animal class and the Dog class.…So, in this example, we have our Animal class…that we have been working on, that has specific attributes.…So, we have some member variables.…And we also have some functionality built into it.…Such as properties that allow us to encapsulate our age and our color.…